March 6, 2019

 Providing good customer service is a great way to ensure your customers’ continued patronage.
 After all, a happy customer is a loyal customer, while an unhappy one is a customer that’s gone forever.
 Customer service allows your business to interact and connect with its customers and clients, address their needs, and collect information on how you can further improve your services or products.
+Outsourced, a leading Philippines outsourcing supplier, shares their insights on this topic.

 That said, what kind of customer service should your company have?
 There are many types of activities that can be offered under this umbrella of services, and each has its pros and cons.
 Here are some of the most common activities a customer service team or department carries out:

-Answering customer inquiries.
 Even if you provide physical and online resources on the products or services you offer, you can still expect many questions from your customers.
 Promptly answering inquiries through phone, email, social media platforms, and other channels can help attract the attention of potential clients and convert individuals into paying customers.
 This service also helps create opportunities for upselling your products and services.

 Nearly all companies require this type of customer service, whether they sell products or provide services themselves.

-Providing customer support.
 This type of customer service function involves helping the customer once they’ve paid for your product or service.
 Customer support is often concerned with the following:

 - Delivering the product or service to the client’s address